 The eminent Bulgarian conductor Maestro GEORGI DIMITROV has conducted all Bulgarian orchestras and has been invited as guest conductor in Russia, Romania, Hungary, Germany, Italy, Poland, Czech Republic, Cuba, Mexico, Spain, Switzerland, etc.

-GEORGI DIMITROV is pupil of famous violin pedagogue B. Rosenberg.
+Maestro Dimitrov is pupil of famous violin pedagogue B. Rosenberg.
 He graduated from the Bulgarian State Conservatory – Sofia where he majored in orchestra conducting with Prof. Vladi Simeonov and violin under Prof. Mikhail Balkanski.
 He specialized under Yevgeny Mravinsky and Arvid Yansons in Leningrad (currently St. Petersburg).

-In 1972, Dimitrov assumed the position of conductor of the Plovdiv Philharmonic Orchestra, and from 1981 has served as the Principal Conductor and Director of the State Opera, Rousse, as well as conductor at the Sofia Opera.
+In 1972, Dimitrov assumed the position of conductor of the Plovdiv Philharmonic Orchestra, and from 1981 has served as the Principal Conductor and Director of the State Opera Rousse, as well as conductor at the Sofia Opera.

 In 1990-1995, he directed the San Marino Symphony Orchestra and was conferred with the highest distinction of the Republic – Cavalier of the Santa Agatha Order.

+He regularly holds master classes in conducting and acts as panel member on jury boards of international competitions for conductors.
 The German newspaper Südkurier of Baden Württemberg wrote about him: “We need to mention the Bulgarian guest conductor Georgi Dimitrov, who places himself and his superb conducting always in the service of the music flourishing under his hands.
 With his delicate movements, he creates with his “instrument” – the orchestra, worlds of sounds and immerses listeners in surreal amazement…”.